 According to AccuWeather, it appears that New Englanders can take credit for the buying up of milk and bread before storms.
 A monumental blizzard in 1978 that trapped many in homes for weeks gets at least some credit for the current tradition, according to AccuWeather.

-Back in January of this year, if you headed to a grocery store, there was a good chance you were out of luck.
+A year ago in January, if you headed to a grocery store, there was a good chance you were out of luck.

 Why bread, milk and eggs?
 Maybe they are comfort foods.